carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 **Generalization**: Using smaller batch sizes may improve the generalization of the model.
 It prevents the model from overfitting to the training data, as it gets updated more frequently and experiences more diverse samples during training.

-However, it's essential to consider the trade-offs of using different batch sizes.
-Smaller batch sizes may require more iterations to cover the entire dataset, which can lead to longer training times.
-Larger batch sizes can provide more stable gradients, but might suffer from generalization issues.
-There is no one-size-fits-all answer.
+It's essential to consider the trade-offs of using different batch sizes.
+While larger batch sizes may provide more stable gradients during training, there could be a trade-off where the model might not generalise as effectively to new, unseen data.
+It's a common consideration in machine learning to find a balance between stable training and the ability to generalize well to diverse examples.
 You should experiment with different batch sizes to find the best-performing one for your specific model, architecture, and dataset.

 :::::::::::::::::::::::::::::::::::::::::::::::